 “And in the midst of the week he shall cause the sacrifice and the oblation to cease” In the midst of what week?
 The 70th and last week of this prophecy of course!
 Immediately following the Baptism (anointing) of Jesus Christ, which was the beginning point of the 70th week, He had a ministry of 3½ years, which takes us to the midst of the week.
 It should be evident that this is referring to the crucifixion and resurrection of Jesus Christ.
 When Christ shed His blood on the cross to pay the penalty for sin, He was the ultimate sacrifice.
 His was the perfect sacrifice as He was without sin.
 After His sacrifice there was and is no sacrifice for sin that could or would be acceptable to our Heavenly Father, thus making any other sacrifice unworthy, unnecessary, and unacceptable before God.
 It was His sacrifice that caused the sacrifice and the oblation to cease.
 The sacrifice refers to the animal offerings, and the oblation relates to the other required offerings that were bloodless.

-“And for the overspreading of abominations he shall make it desolate” When one reads this, it is tough to make any sense of unless you pay close attention to everything that is happening in this verse.
-You also need to go back to the original meanings of the words used and connect the passage with other verses in God’s Word that use the same words.
-The two most important words in this phrase are overspreading and abominations.
+“And for the overspreading of abominations he shall make it desolate” When one reads this, it is tough to understand unless you pay close attention to everything that is happening in this verse.
+It will also help to go back to the original meanings of the words overspreading and abominations and connect this passage with other verses in God’s Word that use these same terms.

 According to the definition given by Strong’s, the word overspreading is referring to a physical location; but the location of what?
 The definition seems to hint at the location of a building, but how can that be further substantiated?